christina-mifsud/box-office/README.md

 ### Description

-For this task, we would like you to recreate the component in the attached "react-component.jpg" image by fetching the shows from a local endpoint and displaying them in the browser.
+For this task, we would like you to display a list of shows by fetching the shows from an endpoint and displaying them in the browser.
+Here's an example of what it should look like:

 ![React Component](./assets/react-component.jpg)